Interview with Wizz Clack

 I think it’s a feeling that most dressage riders aspire to have.

-They want to come down the centre line on their first Grand Prix and finish that test and salute the judges and walk out.
+They want to come down the center line on their first Grand Prix and finish that test and salute the judges and walk out.

 I was second in my first one and both Penny and Fiona were competing internationally and were both away, so I did it with Leah and another good friend was around as well.
 So, I was really lucky.